kubernetes/enhancements/keps/sig-cloud-provider/1959-service-lb-class-field/README.md

 ### Goals

 * allow users to opt-out of the Service Type=LoadBalancer implementation by the cloud provider.
-* allow multiple implementations of Service Type=LoadBalancer in a given cluster.
+* allow multiple implementations of Service Type=LoadBalancer in a cluster.
+* prevent every cloud provider from implementing a custom "opt-out" annotation for their load balancer.

 ### Non-Goals